 The accommodation agreement shall be deemed entered into upon the acceptance of the contracting party’s order by the accommodation provider.
 Electronic declarations shall be deemed received when they can be collected by the contracting party to which they are addressed under normal circumstances provided that they are received during the published business hours of the accommodation provider.

 The accommodation provider shall be entitled to enter into the accommodation agreement under the condition that the contracting party makes a down payment.
 In such event, the accommodation provider shall be obliged to inform the contracting party of the required down payment before accepting the written or oral order of the contracting party.
 If the contracting party agrees to the down payment (in writing or orally), the accommodation agreement shall be deemed entered into upon the receipt of the contracting party’s declaration of consent on the down payment by the accommodation provider.

-The contracting party shall be obliged to make the down payment no later than 15 days (receipt) before the accommodation.
+The contracting party shall be obliged to make the down payment no later than 15 days after requested by the accommodation provider (receipt) before the accommodation.
 The costs for the financial transaction (e.g. remittance fee) shall be paid by the contracting party.
 Credit and debit cards shall be subject to the terms and conditions of the issuing company.
 If the contracting party fails to make the down payment, the accommodation provider can continue to insist on the execution of his claim or withdraw from the agreement by setting a reasonable grace period.

 The down payment shall be deemed an instalment of the agreed remuneration.

 Unless the accommodation provider offers any other time of occupancy, the contracting party shall be entitled to move into the rented rooms from 4.00 p.m. on the agreed date (“date of arrival”).

 If a room is occupied for the first time before 6.00 a.m., the preceding night shall be deemed the first night of accommodation.